uwePhillPhelps/IAP-2024/Tutorials/Part 1/5 - Functions.md

 The return-type indicates the data type of the value which is returned from the function.
 The argument-types indicate the data types of any values that are passed into the function.
 The function-name should indicate what the function does.

-The readNumber() function provided at the beginning of this practical does not take any arguments, but returns an int.
 C++ functions can take many arguments but only return one.
 If a function does not return anything, the return type must be written as **void**.

 Examples of a few function declarations are shown bellow.